Lab 8: MCMC Algorithms and Considerations#

 1,000 times, but each time withnsweeps=1

 Describe what you observe.
-Does the magnetization reach a plateau?
+Does the average magnetization reach a plateau?
 How long does it take to reach a plateau?

 Repeat [Steps 1-4] but with